Microsoft/IntuneDocs/intune/vpp-apps-ios.md

 To reclaim a license, you must change the assignment action to **Uninstall**.
 The license will be reclaimed after the app is uninstalled.

 When a user with an eligible device first tries to install a VPP app, they will be asked to join the Apple Volume Purchase program.
 They must do this before the app installation proceeds.
-The invitation to join the Apple Volume Purchase program requires that the user can use the iTunes app on the iOS device.
+The invitation to join the Apple Volume Purchase program requires that the user can use the iTunes app on the iOS device. **Do not reuse** the same Apple ID on multiple devices.
+If you rather not have each user have their own Apple ID to get a volume-purchased app, consider using device-based licensing.

 If you have set a custom configuration policy to disable the iTunes Store app, user-based licensing for VPP apps does not work.
 The solution is to either allow the iTunes app by removing the policy, or use device-based licensing.

 When you assign a VPP app as Available, the app content and license are assigned directly from the app store.